bgw/resume/README.md

 To-Do
 -----

--   Port the CSS to SASS from LESS
 -   Port build system from ReST to [Pandoc][], and allow the user to specify any input format they want
 -   General code cleanup